ADHD Resources & Support Directory

 1-800-662-HELP (4357)

-Free, confidential treatment referral and information service available 24/7 in English and Spanish
+Free, confidential support and referral information available 24/7 in English and Spanish

 Leading ADHD Organizations